-If a member is unable to complete the two year term, the organization the member is affiliated with may designate another person to serve for the remainder of the original member's term.
-All replacement members must be approved by the Executive Director of the Council Director of the Power Planning Division.
-The Executive Director shall be responsible for ensuring Council members are timely notified of any such replacement members.
+If a member is unable to complete the two year term, the organization the member is affiliated with may designate another person to serve for the remainder of the term.
+All replacement members must be approved by the Director of the Power Planning Division.